 We came in first place in the heats today!
 Will race for a medal tomorrow! [...]

 Training Hard!
 30 days till race time! [...]

 BAD COMPANY, TEAM USA just came in first place!!
 They will be heading to London!!! [...]

-BAD COMPANY team USA just won first place in the preliminary heat race for lane assignments for Saturdays race to qualify for L [...]
+BAD COMPANY team USA just won first place in the preliminary heat race for lane assignments for Saturdays race to qualify for London [...]

-Oksana Masters (LRC Adaptive rower) and her partner, Rob Jones, recently won non-qualified Paralympics trials and will now represent the USA in the [...]
+Oksana Masters (LRC Adaptive rower) and her partner, Rob Jones, recently won non-qualified [...]

 It's official...we are now Team USA!!! [...]